Let Me Think About It: Music video

-In summer 2007 director Marcus Adams shot the music video for the remix in London.
+In 1 June 2007 director Marcus Adams shot the music video for the remix in London.
 The video features Ida Corr with an afro hairdo and the dancers Anchelique Mariano, Dominique Tipper and Stephanie Fitzpatrick, dressed in a similar manner dancing and feigning to play various instruments.
 Dancer Jason Beitel, who mimes to Burhan G's voice, is the male protagonist of the clip.
 Natricia Bernard did the choreography.

 Chart performance

 The song is the third Danish single of Ida Corr's album Robosoul and the third single from Fedde le Grand, released in the United Kingdom, following the number-one hit "Put Your Hands Up 4 Detroit", and the well-received collaboration with Danish singer Camille Jones, "The Creeps".
 "Let Me Think About It" became the most successful single for both artists.
 The single reached number two on the UK Singles Chart on 7 October 2007 and stayed there for one more week.
 In Australia, it peaked at number 14 on the Australian ARIA Singles Chart, and in New Zealand, it reached number 12.

-In the United States it was released by Ida Corr (but listed as "Ida Corr vs. Fedde le Grand") and reached number one on Billboard's Hot Dance Airplay chart on 9 February 2008, making it the first import single to reach the chart, until the week ending 1 March, when Ministry Of Sound America picked up the single for a US commercial release.
-In Germany, the single peaked at number 14 on the German Single Charts.
-In 2008 it stayed over 40 weeks within the Top 100, which resulted in the longest stay for a single in the German Top 100 in 2008.
+In the United States, it was released by Ida Corr (but listed as "Ida Corr vs. Fedde le Grand") and reached number one on the Billboard Hot Dance Airplay chart on 9 February 2008, making it the first import single to reach the chart, until the week ending 1 March, when Ministry of Sound America picked up the single for a US commercial release.
+The song also holds the record for the most weeks on the Hot Dance Airplay chart with 52 weeks.
+In Germany, the single peaked at number 14 on the German Singles Chart.
+In 2008, it stayed over 40 weeks within the top 100, which resulted in the longest stay for a single in the German top 100 in 2008.